 - There were murders in the course of the story AND past suspicious deaths AND missing Riordan family members.

-The fantastical fairy tale vibe may not be for all readers either.
-I hope this book will be cross-marketed to fans of The Thirteenth Tale by Diane Setterfield, The Archived by Victoria Schwab, or The Midnight Library by Matt Haig.
+The fantastical fantasy/ fairy tale vibe may not be for all readers either, or those who loved the first book.
+The Library After Dark is perfect for fans of The Thirteenth Tale by Diane Setterfield, The Archived by Victoria Schwab, or The Midnight Library by Matt Haig.

 Spoilers for The Library After Dark